 Adding Website Images & Image SEO

-Image SEO isn’t a difficult task but it can make a difference to your traffic, rankings and search visibility.
+Image SEO isn’t difficult, but it can significantly improve your traffic, rankings, and search visibility.

-- WebP is a relatively new file type and we recommend serving WebP to assist your Image SEO and page rankings
+• WebP is a relatively new file type, I recommend using WebP to assist your image SEO and page rankings

 The 5 steps to adding website images

-Before uploading an image to your website it is best to resize, rename and optimise as this will help with your Image SEO, your UX and your page load speed.
+Before uploading an image to your website, it is best to resize, rename, and optimise it, as this will help with your Image SEO, your UX, and your page load speed.

 1. Resize